Super Bowl XLV halftime show: Fashion

 Members of the Black Eyed Peas each wore outfits that were unique from one another's.
-However, they coordinated their look, with each having a futuristic black-colored outfit.
+However, they coordinated elements of each outfit's overall look, with each having a futuristic black-colored outfit.

-Fergie wore an LED-embedded costume designed by Anouk Wipprecht and B. Akerlund.
+Fergie wore a light-emitting diode (LED)-embedded costume designed by Anouk Wipprecht and B. Akerlund.
 Her shoes, on which Wipprecht collaborated with Dutch shoemaker Rene van den Berg, were integrated with Luminex, a light-emitting synthetic fiber.
 The outfit had a leather skirt and a belt studded with many Swarovski crystals.
 A football-inspired chest-piece design with flashing LEDs was engineered by Tom Talmon for the outfit.

-Taboo's outfit featured a digital chest plate that switched images to match what song was being performed, for instance, displaying a red heart shape during the performance of "Where Is the Love?".

-will.i.am's outfit was accessorized with a transparent skullcap.
+Taboo's outfit featured a digital chest plate that switched images to match what song was being performed, for instance, displaying a red heart shape during the performance of "Where Is the Love?". will.i.am's outfit was accessorized with a transparent skullcap.
 During his guest appearance, Slash wore a top hat, a signature look of his.
 The top hat he wore was sequined.

 The show's sizable group of dancers wore LED costumes which could be illuminated various colors.
 Some in the media likened the visual effect of the illuminated dancers to the visuals of the Tron franchise.

 Synopsis

 The show began with the four members of the Black Eyed Peas (will.i.am, Fergie, apl.de.ap, and Taboo) descending via cables onto the stage.
 The Black Eyed Peas started their performance with "I Gotta Feeling".
 The Black Eyed Peas then began their second song, "Boom Boom Pow".
 Dancers in glowing costumes arranged themselves on the field into shape formations such as arrows and a giant eye.
 During the performance of "Boom Boom Pow", the dancers costumes were illuminated in green.
 "Boom Boom Pow" transitioned into "Sweet Child o' Mine", with the two songs briefly overlapping.
 Slash then rose onto the stage, with Will.i.am. introducing him, "Ladies and gentlemen, the one and only Slash."
 Fergie then joined Slash, singing the lyrics to "Sweet Child o' Mine".
 For the performance of "Sweet Child o' Mine", the dancers' costumes were illuminated in red.
 This was followed by renditions of "Pump It" and "Let's Get It Started".
 Usher then descended onto the stage in a manner similar to how The Black Eyed Peas had originally entered.
 He performed "OMG" with will.i.am.

 The stage, which consisted of several moving platforms and was illuminated by many lights, was then rearranged to spell the word "love".
 Fergie declared, "Super Bowl XLV, show us some love," before The Black Eyed Peas launch into the song "Where Is the Love?".

-The performance then ended with the song "The Time (Dirty Bit)" and a Reprise of I Gotta Feeling.
+The performance then ended with the song "The Time (Dirty Bit)" and a reprise of "I Gotta Feeling".